cosminaserbanica/CI-MS2-GuessTheCountry/README.md

 - **Instructions Button** - Situated right underneath the Play Game Button, when clicked, it opens up the **Instructions Modal** where the user can find details on how to play the game.
 The modal can be closed by either clicking on the **X icon** on the right top corner of the modal, either by clicking anywhere outside the modal window.
 - **Contact Button** - The last button in the menu, when clicked it opens up a modal containing the contact form, which the user can fill in to get in touch with the developer.
 The modal can be closed by either clicking on the **X icon** on the right top corner of the modal, either by clicking anywhere outside the modal window.
 - **Email JS API** - Using guidance from the Code Institute tutoring video, the developer has implemented this API to this web application.
 When the user submits the contact form, the developer will receive their message in their personal inbox.

 ![](assets/images/message.PNG)
 - **Alert for message sent** - Once the user has clicked **submit** on the form, a pop up alert will let the user know what the message has been sent.

 ![](assets/images/alert.PNG)
 - **Social Icons** - Situated in the footer, they are being displayed on every page.
-- **Header Navigation Bar** - Displayed on every page to facilitate navigation.
+- **Navigation Bar** - Displayed only on quiz page to enable the user to return to Home page or Restart Game.
 - **Countdown** - Right before displaying all the content of the quiz page, there will be a 3 seconds countdown to let the user prepare for the start of the quiz.
 - **SVG Map of Europe** - An SVG map where each each country is being automatically highlighted to point out which country the user has to guess.
 - **Beat the clock** - A timer for each question.
 The user has 5 seconds to select an answer.
 If the user does not select an answer within the 5 seconds, the highlighted country in the map will turn red, as this will be classed as a missed/wrong answer.